lukovicaleksa/lukovicaleksa/README.md

 # Hi there, I'm Aleksa Lukovic 👋

-Experienced in Freelancing and Startup Ecosystem, bringing 5+ years of extensive hands-on experience in building end-to-end AI/ML applications, Data Pipelines, and Python-Based Software Solutions.
+Experienced in Freelancing and Startup Ecosystem.
+Bringing 5+ years of extensive hands-on experience in building end-to-end AI/ML applications, Data Pipelines, and Python-Based Software Solutions.

 ### 🧠 Area of Expertise